What graduate programs does UC Irvine have?

 I received an admission offer from my department, but have not yet received the official offer of admission by e-mail from the Graduate Division.
 When can I expect to receive it?

 After your program offers you admission, they will notify the Graduate Division of their offer.
 This process can take up to a week to 10 days.
 It is not necessary to contact the Graduate Division after you receive your admit letter from your program as admissions are processed in the order that they are received and the Graduate Division will contact you as soon as possible.

 What is the Statement of Intent to Register (SIR) and when is the deadline to submit it?

 The SIR is the means by which you indicate to UC Irvine your intention to register at UCI or not.
 In the official admission offer e-mail that you receive from the Graduate Division, you will find a link to complete the SIR electronically.
 This is the preferred means to submit the SIR.
-There is a paper form for students completing an SIR for the second time and others unable to complete the SIR electronically.
+There is a paper form for use by students completing an SIR for the second time and others unable to complete the SIR electronically.

 You should submit your SIR as soon as possible after you make your decision and no later than April 15, assuming you have been admitted by then.
 If your admissions offer was after April 15, please submit your SIR as soon as possible.
 If your department accepts applications after April 15, you should submit your SIR no later than July 15.

 What is the Statement of Legal Residence (SLR) and how can I submit it?

 The Statement of Legal Residence (SLR) allows the Registrar to determine your status as Resident or non-Resident for purposes of assessing tuition and fees.
 After you submit your SIR, you will receive an e-mail from the Registrar with a link to complete the SLR.
 Please wait until you receive this e-mail before trying to submit your SLR.

 I’m newly admitted, but I can’t enroll in classes or pay my tuition and fees.
 What should I do?